-Extension Requests (cont.)
+Extension Requests Cont.

-- 1. Grant program, fiscal year, and award number; - 2.
-Reason for delay; - 3.
-Current status of the activity/activities; - 4.
-Approved period of performance termination date and new project completion date; - 5.
-Amount of funds drawn down to date: - 6.
-Remaining available funds, both federal and non-federal; - 7.
-Budget outlining how remaining federal and non-federal funds will be expended; - 8.
+- 7. Budget outlining how remaining federal and non-federal funds will be expended; - 8.
 Plan for completion, including milestones and timeframes for each milestone and the position/person responsible for implementing the plan for completion; and - 9.
-Certification the activity/activities will be completed within the extended period of performance without any modification to the original Statement of Work.
+Certification the activity/activities will be completed within the extended period of performance without any modification to the original Project Scope.

 General questions regarding extension requirements and the extension request form, should be directed to your Program Representative.
 For additional information, please see IB 379.
 Extension requests for personnel and salaries do not meet the requirements of IB 379 and will not be granted.
-Subrecipients are expected to complete all grant-funded personnel activity by the end of the subaward period of performance.
+Subrecipients are expected to complete all grant-funded personnel activities by the end of the subaward period of performance.